 1. Blue Mesa Reservoir

 Blue Mesa is an artificial lake located in western Colorado, adjacent to the town of Gunnison, and stretches for around 20 miles.
 It encompasses 14.34 sq mi or 37.15 sq km and is the largest known lake by volume within the confines of the state.
 Many other reservoirs may be bigger than Blue Mesa’s surface area but it is the largest solo pride of the state.
-The beach stretches for an incredible 96 kilometers.
+The beach stretches for an incredible 60 miles or 96 km.
 The Blue Mesa Reservoir offers superb water activities such as paddleboarding, kayaking, and boating.
 It holds a water capacity of 940,800 acre-feet and was constructed in 1966 to generate hydroelectric power.
 Blue Mesa Reservoir is Colorado’s greatest lake trout and Kokanee salmon fishery, managed by the Curecanti National Recreation Area.